lucasDSBR/lucasDSBR/README.md

       dev.to
     </td>
     <td>
-      <a href="https://dev.to/lucasdsbr/connect-python-with-mysql-database-3ep0">Connect Python with MySQL database ( mysql-connector )</a>
+      <a href="https://dev.to/lucasdsbr/connect-python-with-mysql-database-3ep0" target="_blank" >Connect Python with MySQL database ( mysql-connector )</a>
     </td>
   </tr>
    <tr>